 - Resident and non-resident students are selected for admission.

 - In accordance with the PA program mission and goals, the program will give preference to applicants who indicate a high potential for future practice in primary care or in a medically underserved area as well as individuals from targeted populations.
-This includes individuals who are first generation college students, economically disadvantaged, underrepresented populations and those from rural backgrounds.
+This includes individuals who are first-generation college students, veterans, economically disadvantaged, underrepresented populations and those from rural backgrounds.

 Over half of the matriculants are South Dakota residents or those with strong ties to the state: